gardener/landscaper/docs/tutorials/01-create-simple-blueprint.md

 Once the development of the Blueprint is finished and it renders successfully, it has to be uploaded to an OCI registry and its reference needs to be added to the Component Descriptor.

-The Blueprint can easily be uploaded with the `landscaper-cli` tool which will package the Blueprint and upload it to the given OCI registry.
+The Blueprint can easily be uploaded with the `landscaper-cli` tool.
+The CLI will package the Blueprint and upload it to the given OCI registry.

 ```shell script
 # replace the values to match your registry and file locations